 Pennsylvania Adult & Teen Challenge May Be the Solution

 For those who live in or near Southeastern PA, Pennsylvania Adult & Teen Challenge is a solid solution for alcohol detox.
-Our faith-based alcohol detox program helps adults over the age of 18 recover from various substance use disorders, including those that involve alcohol.
+Our faith-based alcohol detox program helps adults over the age of 18 to recover from various substance use disorders, including those that involve alcohol.
 We offer a range of treatment options, including:

 - Individual therapy